 Moringa and CBD can both provide powerful and effective pain relief for various ailments including back pain.
 Both supplements have anti-inflammatory benefits and CBD also helps modulate pain perception in the nervous system.
-When taken together, CBD and moringa are better at reducing inflammation because they enhance one another
+CBD and Moringa for back pain are better at reducing inflammation because they enhance one another.

 CBD can cause a temporary drop in blood pressure, upset stomach, dry mouth, nausea, or drowsiness, especially at higher doses.
 Moringa can cause an upset stomach or negatively affect fertility, and it’s not safe to take while pregnant.
-Both moringa and CBD are considered safe and non-addictive
+CBD Moringa for pain are considered safe and non-addictive!

 EDOCBD online store team recommends consulting a doctor to determine the dose of CBD Moringa for back pain you need.